yandex-cloud/docs/en/managed-kubernetes/operations/connect/security-groups.md

 {% endnote %}

+{% note info %}

+We recommend creating an independent security group for each of the mentioned sets of rules.

+{% endnote %}

 You can set more detailed rules for security groups, such as allowing traffic in only specific [subnets](../../../vpc/concepts/network.md#subnet).

 Security groups must be correctly configured for all subnets that will host the [cluster](../../concepts/index.md#kubernetes-cluster).
 This determines the performance and availability of the cluster and the services running there.